Salt and diabetesMonday, 29 July 2019

 ‘Lite’ salt or other replacement products seem like a great solution.
 However, these products contain potassium chloride rather than sodium chloride, which can be a concern for those with kidney problems.
 Potassium is a naturally occurring mineral found in many foods, but should be used in concentrated form with caution, especially if you have kidney disease.

 Look to herbs and natural spices to add interest and flavour to your meals

 Herbs and spices, as well as citrus, garlic, onion, ginger and chilli are fantastic for adding flavour to your meals.
-Look to diverse countries and cultures for inspiration and experiment in the kitchen with different flavour combinations to season meat, chicken, fish, vegetables, legumes and wholegrains.
+Look to diverse countries and cultures for inspiration.
+Experiment in the kitchen with different flavour combinations to season meat, chicken, fish, vegetables, legumes and wholegrains.

 Italian flavours: Basil, oregano, garlic, balsamic vinegar, olive oil

 Chinese flavours: Garlic, ginger, chilli, sesame oil, Chinese 5 spice powder